 - Leave attendees with inspiration to always make smart decisions in life and be the one to stand up and make a difference.

-This presentation has been presented to both large and small groups in companies such as Pembina Pipeline, Continental Pipeline, Independent Electric & Controls, Arc Resources, ConocoPhillips Canada, Skyway Canada and Opus Stewart Weir.
+This presentation has been presented to both large and small groups in companies such as Pembina Pipeline, Continental Pipeline, Independent Electric & Controls, Arc Resources, ConocoPhillips Canada, Skyway Canada, Opus Stewart Weir and many others.

 Reviews from past clients: